extism/js-sdk/README.md

 }
 ```

-> *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/count_vowels_kvstore/src/lib.rs) and is written in rust, but it could be written in any of our PDK languages.
+> *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/count_vowels_kvstore/src/lib.rs) and is written in Rust, but it could be written in any of our PDK languages.

 Unlike our previous plug-in, this plug-in expects you to provide host functions that satisfy our its import interface for a KV store.